 From trail runs to summit days—carry what counts.

-The Packlite Vest is a modular pack system that blends the secure fit of a runner’s vest with the versatile storage of a daypack.
-Whether you’re chasing Personal Bests or enjoying a scenic day hike with friends, this pattern equips you with the comfort, performance, and DIY satisfaction to carry what matters most.
+The Packlite Vest blends the secure fit of a running vest with just enough storage for your essential layers, hydration, and fuel.
+Whether you’re chasing a personal best or cruising a scenic day hike, this pattern gives you the comfort, performance, and DIY satisfaction to carry what matters most.

 Features:

-- Three vest sizes designed from field-tested LearnMYOG apparel system
+- Six vest sizes designed from field-tested LearnMYOG apparel system

 - Runner-style stretch vest with soft flask compatibility